Windows10CE/DSPPlugins/DSPCheats/README.md

 If using r2modman-dsp, go to the Config Editor on the sidebar.
 If installed manually, edit the configuration file at BepInEx/config/com.Windows10CE.DSPCheats.cfg.

 ## Changelog
+2.2.0
+Added Unlock All button to UnlockInstantly
+Added FreeHandcraft ability to craft things not normally handcraftable Fixes NoVeinUsage only patching some of the vein count decrements.

 2.1.0
 Added NoVeinUsage and MechaSpeedMultiplier.
 FreeHandcraft now allows you to craft things not normally craftable in your inventory.